 Just over a year ago, I opened a YouTube channel where I publish abstract visuals based on patterns and geometric shapes.
 At first, the visuals were simply an attempt to do something with my existing pattern work.
 But after I created a few pieces, I really liked the effects — the experience of seeing a pattern in motion was fascinating.
 After a few more experiments, I realised it was possible to design visuals in a way that makes the viewer unsure whether the pattern is in front of or behind the shapes.
 This effect is achieved using what are called blending modes.

-It was a huge dopamine hit.
+It was a huge confidence boost.

 I feel a bit ashamed to admit that, despite being 47 at the time, I had never felt anything quite like that before.
 I did well at school, especially in maths, and it was always satisfying to get good grades, but I was never inspired by it in this way.
 I had never felt this level of creative excitement before.

 So I kept making the visuals, and I doubt I will ever stop — working on them has become a form of stimming for me.
 However, the intense feeling of discovery gradually faded after about a year.
-I found myself wanting to feel that sense of novelty again.
+I found myself wanting to feel that sense of novelty and achievement again.
 That’s what led me to start Yestem Project.
 The project is still in its early stages, and I do still feel that sense of newness.

 Leave a comment